Mains / Cauliflower, Sweet Potato, and Chickpea Curry

 Cauliflower, Sweet Potato, and Chickpea Curry

 A seasonal vegan cauliflower curry with sweet potato, chickpeas, and greens.
-Serve this healthy curry with naan or rice for a plant based comfort food meal that you can feel good about.
+Serve this easy curry with naan or rice for a plant based comfort food meal that you can feel good about.

 Bowls of curry with naan.

-I always think of this as an autumn dinner, but it’s equally good well into winter.
+I always think of this cauliflower sweet potato curry as an autumn dinner, but it’s equally good well into winter.
 It’s a particularly enjoyable, comforting meal, with plenty of vegetables to make sure you feel good after eating it.

 We often make this about once a week from about September right through end of November, when both cauliflower and sweet potatoes are readily available in this region.
 It’s an excellent weeknight dinner with a short-ish cooking time, though it’s well worth taking the extra time to make some spelt naan to have on the side.